8bitplus

 What makes LaserDisc special and unique?
 How does it work and what does it do?

 A LaserDisc is a large 12″ (LP sized) optical disc.
-Its read by reflecting light from a laser.
-The first players in the early 80 used a Helium-Neon gas laser, this was before the laser diode was invented and refined.
-LD’d almost always have content on both sides of the disc and in older players require ejecting and turning over.
-Newer models have a complicated mechanism to rotate the laser from below the disc to about it.
+Like CDs, laser light reflects from the disc to receivers.
+The first players in the early 80 used a Helium-Neon gas laser because the laser diode was not refined until some time later.
+LD almost always have content on both sides of the disc and in older players require ejecting and turning over.
+Newer models include complicated mechanisms intended to read both sides of the disc.

-A standard (CAV) play disc has a run time of only 30 minutes a side, TV shows and Anime are often recorded in this format.
+A standard (CAV) play disc has a run time of only 30 minutes a side.
+TV shows and Anime often were common in LD format.
 Long play (CLV) has a play time of just over 55 minutes each side, this is used for most films.
+Most feature length movies would often be distributed on two discs.

 Video

 The video data is actually analogue and not digital as you’d expect.
-When the pits and grooves are read they form an analogue signal containing the video stored in composite which can be PAL or NTSC.
-The video can look very good when displayed on a CRT tv as they handle composite much better than LCD.
+When the pits and grooves got read by the laser they form an analogue signal containing the video stored in composite.
+This signal can be PAL or NTSC.
+The video can look very good when displayed on a CRT TV.
+They handle the frame interlacing much better than LCD displays.

-The video quality varies massively between film’s and sometimes even different released versions of the same film.
-Early releases were criticised for not being much better than recorded VHS or Bata, but as the technology improved so did the methods used to transfer film onto the disc.
-Another reason is that there was not the same quality control and standardisation as we are now used to on DVD and HD formats.
-On average the quality can be said to be between Batamax and DVD, some films in my collection like Terminator 2 look fantastic and almost DVD like, while others like the original Alien film look quite shabby.
+The video quality varies massively between films and sometimes even different released versions of the same film.
+Early releases were criticized for not being much better than video recorded on VHS or Bata.
+As the technology improved so did the methods used to transfer film onto the disc.
+Another vidio quality factor was lower quality control and standardization of transfer methods .
+On average the quality falls between Batamax and DVD.
+Some examples in my collection, like Terminator 2 look fantastic and almost DVD like.
+While others, like the original Alien film look quite shabby.

 Audio